-For information about Wisconsin election laws, click on this link to see the Government Accountability Board’s website: Wisconsin Elections Commission
+For information about Wisconsin election laws, click on this link to see the Wisconsin Elections Commission's website: Wisconsin Elections Commission

 Election inspectors, sometimes called "poll workers," staff the polling places on Election Day.
 Election Inspectors’ duties include setting up the polling place, preserving order, registering electors, recording electors, issuing ballots, monitoring voting equipment, counting votes, and properly completing the required forms.